ceph/ceph/doc/config-cluster/rbd-config-ref.rst

 :Description: The ``dirty target`` before the cache begins writing data to the data storage.
 Does not block writes to the cache.
 :Type: 64-bit Integer
 :Required: No
+:Constraint: Must be less than ``rbd cache max dirty``.
 :Default: ``16 MiB``

 ``rbd cache max dirty age``

-:Description: The number of seconds in the cache before writeback starts.
+:Description: The number of seconds dirty data is in the cache before writeback starts.
 :Type: Float
 :Required: No
 :Default: ``1.0``